Kate Cordsen: Education

-She received a BA in the history of art and East Asian Studies from Washington and Lee University (founded 1749) where she was the first woman in the university's history to receive an undergraduate degree.
+Born Kathleen Plante, she was raised in Manila, the Philippines and Great Falls, Virginia.
+Her father was regional director of the Peace Corps in Asia, whose work took the family to Manila, offering a young Cordsen exposure to Asian cultures.
+Cordsen attended Langley High School in Mclean, Virginia.
+She received a BA in the history of art and East Asian Studies from Washington and Lee University, where she was the first woman in the university's history to receive an undergraduate degree.
 Cordsen has an MPP from Georgetown University and studied Chinese and Japanese Art History at Harvard University and photography at the International Center of Photography.

-In the late 1980s Kate Cordsen was represented by Ford Models.
+In the late 1980s, Kate Cordsen was represented by Ford Models.
 She worked closely with Japanese avant-garde artists Rei Kawakubo, Issey Miyake and Yohji Yamamoto, appearing on the runway and in print.
 Cordsen credits this time as a model as both the beginning of her education in photography and as formative in understanding Japanese aesthetics.